GiveMeMoreData/SQL_in_Pandas/README.md

 I am working on a public database of Travel Stack Exchange. https://travel.stackexchange.com/
 Details about data stes can be foun here. https://ia800107.us.archive.org/27/items/stackexchange/readme.txt

-I am working on Windows but only becouse I have Jupyter Lab already downloaded here.